-Restoration of backed up domains is only supported on two machines with same architecture and exactly the same installation paths (use same as-install and domain-root-dir on both machines).
+Restoration of backed up domains is only supported on two machines with same architecture and exactly the same installation paths (use same install-dir and domain-root-dir on both machines).

-2 Copy the backup ZIP file from the first machine into the domain-root-dir on the third machine.
-You can also FTP the file.

-3 Restore the ZIP file onto the third machine.
+- 2 Copy the backup ZIP file from the first machine into the domain-root-dir on the third machine.
+You can also FTP the file. - 3 Execute asadmin restore-domain command to restore the zip file onto the third machine:

-'''

-asadmin restore-domain --filename domain-root-dir/sjsas_backup_v00001.zip
+asadmin restore-domain --filename domain-root-dir/sjsas\backup\v00001.zip domain1

---clienthostname machine3 domain1

-'''